OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 The main task was to improve the existing layout of the current application, adapt it to the new design by rewriting the `CSS` code, and most importantly not to break anything along the way.

-I ran into some big problems with the [responsiveness](https://developers.google.com/web/fundamentals/design-and-ux/responsive/?hl=en){:target="_blank"}
+I ran into some problems with the [responsiveness](https://developers.google.com/web/fundamentals/design-and-ux/responsive/?hl=en){:target="_blank"}
 and
 [pixel perfect design](https://www.nirmal.com.au/exactly-pixel-perfect-web-design/){:target="_blank"}.